-Dysgraphia is a specific learning disability that often remains undiagnosed.
-It is a persistent difficulty with written expression, handwriting and/or spelling that may occur in isolation but, more often, occurs in conjunction with dyslexia.
+A specific learning disorder with impairment in written expression (dysgraphia) often remains undiagnosed.
+It is a persistent difficulty with written expression, handwriting and/or spelling that may occur in isolation, but more often, occurs in conjunction with dyslexia.

 Dysgraphia can be defined as:

-Students with dysgraphia often have to work much harder and longer to produce written work to the same standard as an individual with typically developing writing skills.
+Students who have a specific learning disorder with impairment in written expression (dysgraphia) often have to work much harder and longer to produce written work to the same standard as an individual with typically developing writing skills.

-Children with dysgraphia will show some or many of the difficulties listed below.
+Children who have a specific learning disorder with impairment in written expression (dysgraphia) will show some or many of the difficulties listed below.
 They may not display all of these characteristics.